How to Export CSV and Excel in Razor

 End Function

-This above code will create a workbook and return file as Excel sheet.
+This above code will create a workbook and return the file as an Excel sheet.
 This method will be linked to the button and once the button is clicked, it will automatically create and download the XLSX exported file.

 return File(workBook.ToStream().ToArray(), "text/csv", "Student.csv");